cheeweeng/Build-a-Simple-Chatbot-App/index.md

-This exercise will use [Flowise](https://cheeweeng.github.io/Setup-Flowise-on-Hugging-Face/) to build a LLM-powered English-to-Japanese translator app.
+This exercise will use [Flowise hosted on Hugging Face](https://cheeweeng.github.io/Setup-Flowise-on-Hugging-Face/) to build a LLM-powered English-to-Japanese translator app.
 Login to Hugging Face 🤗 and click on the workspace created.
 At Chatflow dashboard, click “Add New” , a new “Untitled Chatflow” canvas is created.